At Current Price, Is It Too Late To Buy Eiger BioPharmaceuticals, Inc. (EIGR)?

-On Tuesday, shares of Eiger BioPharmaceuticals, Inc. (NASDAQ:EIGR) marked $10.08 per share versus a previous $11.28 closing price.
-With having a -10.64% loss, an insight into the fundamental values of Eiger BioPharmaceuticals, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
-EIGR showed a fall of -32.35% within its YTD performance, with highs and lows between $9.38 – $15.82 during the period of 52 weeks, compared to the simple moving average of -12.52% in the period of the last 200 days.
+On Monday, shares of Eiger BioPharmaceuticals, Inc. (NASDAQ:EIGR) marked $9.53 per share versus a previous $9.49 closing price.
+With having a 0.42% gain, an insight into the fundamental values of Eiger BioPharmaceuticals, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
+EIGR showed a fall of -36.04% within its YTD performance, with highs and lows between $9.06 – $15.82 during the period of 52 weeks, compared to the simple moving average of -17.14% in the period of the last 200 days.

 Citigroup equity researchers changed the status of Eiger BioPharmaceuticals, Inc. (NASDAQ: EIGR) shares to a “Buy” rating in the report published on June 26th, 2019.
 Other analysts, including Robert W. Baird, also published their reports on EIGR shares.
 Robert W. Baird repeated the rating from the previous report, marking EIGR under “Outperform” rating, in the report published on January 29th, 2019.
 Additionally, EIGR shares got another “Buy” rating from B. Riley FBR, Inc., setting a target price of $24 on the company’s shares, according to the report published in May 9th, 2018.
 On January 3rd, 2018, Ladenburg Thalmann Initiated an Buy rating and increased its price target to $32.
 On the other hand, ROTH Capital Initiated the “Buy” rating for EIGR shares, as published in the report on October 19th, 2017.
 Wedbush seems to be going bullish on the price of EIGR shares, based on the price prediction for EIGR, indicating that the shares will jump from $28 to $34, giving the shares “Outperform” rating based on their report from June 21st, 2017.